Asmodeusss/loan_site/README.md

 * On windows, use Xampp to create am Apache and Mysql instance.
 The only configuration you need to check is the user name and password for mysql.

-* In phpMyAdmin import database.sql
+* In phpMyAdmin import loaning.sql

 * place the .php files in the Apache server document root location.